akermu/emacs-libvterm/README.md

 ## Colors

 Customize the following faces to your liking.
+It is possible to specify different colors for foreground and background via the `:foreground` and `:background` attributes.

 - vterm-color-black
 - vterm-color-red